toolarmy/gatsby-starter-foundation-test/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Rick Sanchez
 tagline: Graphic Designer
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/download.jpeg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Richard "**Rick" Sanchez**, also known as **Rick C-137**, is the titular main protagonist, as well as the main self antagonist of *Rick and Morty.* He is a genius scientist whose alcoholism and reckless, nihilistic behavior are a source of concern for his daughter's family, as well as the safety of their son, Morty.
+He is voiced by Justin Roiland.